-In her spare time, Casarae serves as vice-president of Chi Phi Omega Chapter of Alpha Kappa Alpha Sorority, Inc., is a spoken-word artist, and plays golf.
+In her spare time, Casarae is involved in her community, most notably serving as a member of Alpha Kappa Alpha Sorority, Inc., is a spoken-word artist, and plays golf.

 Below, is an example of the work that Gibson and her fellow colleagues worked on semester long at the Black Cultural Center.
 The video is a short documentary about their annual fall research tour, where they go to different locations around the United States and Abroad learning about African and African American/Caribbean Diasporic history.
 In this particular video they went to Philadelphia, PA to study the Black Power Movement.